Skip to main content

 Nivolumab can cause severe infusion-related reactions.
 Tell your healthcare provider right away if you experience chest tightness, wheezing, shortness of breath, facial flushing, itching, hives, swelling, or any other allergic reaction.

-May cause harm to an unborn baby.
+Nivolumab may cause harm to an unborn baby.
 Females who can get pregnant should use an adequate form of contraception while being treated with nivolumab.

 Before taking this medicine

-To make sure Nivolumab is safe for you, tell your doctor if you:
+To make sure nivolumab is safe for you, tell your doctor if you:

 Pregnancy